Using the Analysis Grid Group Feature

 As shown in the preceding figure, each group is designated by a label that contains the name of the column to which you applied the Group command.
 Note that only the last group that you create contains messages that have been filtered down by the criteria that created each parent group.
 The displayed groups isolate messages based on TCP port data and IP addresses under ProcessIds, so that you can quickly scan the IP conversations that took place across source and destination node ports for the particular events that Message Analyzer captured.

 Another example of grouping consists of applying a Group command to the DiagnosisTypes column in the Analysis Grid viewer to bubble up errors that occurred in a trace.
 The Groups that display are each designated by a specific diagnostic type such as Application, Insufficient Data, Parsing, or Validation.
-Note that you can also examine a summary of diagnostic errors that occur in a trace by opening the Diagnostics Tool Window from the Tool Windows drop-down on the Ribbon of the Message Analyzer Home tab.
+Note that you can also examine a summary of diagnostic errors that occur in a trace by opening the Diagnostics Tool Window from the Windows submenu of the Message Analyzer global Tools menu.
+If the Diagnostics window does not appear in this menu, you will need to enable it on the Features tab of the Options dialog, which is accessible from the Message Analyzer global Tools menu.
+After you select the Diagnostics feature and click OK to exit the Options dialog, a Message Analyzer restart is required.
+Note that the Diagnostics window is a currently preview feature.

 Note You can also add a View Filter or sort columns while grouped data is displayed in the Analysis Grid viewer.
 For example, you could add a View Filter such as the following to remove all message groups except those that contain the specified IP address: